Feng-peng-Li/CoFAT/README.md

 ```

-# train_tiny.py for AT on Tiny-ImageNet with ResNet-18
+# train_tiny for AT on Tiny-ImageNet with ResNet-18

 ```
 python train_tiny.py --arch ResNet18